 Next it was time for a choregraphed mashup of some very fresh and funky breakdancing and group dancing, delivered courtesy of the hip-hop CCA crew (grades 4-6).

 The school production CCA group then treated everyone to a short excerpt of the classic musical Oliver, where they managed to transport the audience to the strangely grim yet cheerful streets of Victorian-era London as they performed I’d Do Anything.
-While Oliver will not be Huili’s next musical, their performance demonstrated that we have plenty of excellent singing, dancing and acting to look forward to regardless
+While Oliver will not be Hiba’s next musical, their performance demonstrated that we have plenty of excellent singing, dancing and acting to look forward to regardless

 Finally, the school orchestra closed the concert with their rousing medley of dance songs as well as the ever popular You Raise Me Up.